 It’s been a long year, hasn’t it?

-From the pandemic to the winter storm and even a hurricane, people in our state have faced an onslaught of challenges.
+From the pandemic to the winter storm and even a hurricane, people in our state have faced ongoing challenges to their well-being.
 Yet, for multiple legislative sessions now, our state’s leaders have focused on pushing through discriminatory and oppressive measures that cause harm to the most vulnerable among us.

 Rather than invest in healthcare or housing, lawmakers have accelerated the costly surveillance—and rampant mistreatment—of people of color, undocumented community members, and people experiencing homelessness.
 The governor is obsessed with forging a criminal legal system that treats people differently based on the color of their skin and their access to wealth.
 Instead of looking toward 2022, many Texas lawmakers seem dead set on bringing us back to the 1950s.